 Lincoln’s actual love interest is equally unconventional, her physical appearance being kept a secret from both the reader and Lincoln until almost the end of the novel.
 Instead it is Beth’s personality that stands out, and the emails between her and Jennifer are entertaining, witty, and often laugh-out-loud funny.
 The concept of telling part of the story (eg. Beth’s rocky relationship with her current boyfriend, Jennifer’s marriage and pregnancy) through emails makes the novel in places a thoroughly modern epistolary novel, and I found myself looking forward to these sections in the same way Lincoln looks forward to coming into work and reading them.
 In this manner you can easily relate to Lincoln, as you are for the most part as in the dark as he is, and discover more about Beth as he does.

-Nonetheless, I thoroughly enjoyed the book, and found interesting the moral conundrum Lincoln faces at the end.
+Nonetheless, I thoroughly enjoyed the book and found interesting the moral conundrum Lincoln faces at the end.
 Can he possibly attempt to initiate a relationship with someone whose privacy he has repeatedly violated?
 And if he does, should he tell her and how?
-Despite the occasional slow moment, it was definitely worth a read, although in terms of what else I’ve read by Rainbow Rowell (Eleanor and Park and Fangirl), I think I preferred Fangirl, as the plot was a little faster paced, whilst the characters were equally likable.
+Despite the occasional slow moment, it was definitely worth a read, although, in terms of what else I’ve read by Rainbow Rowell (Eleanor and Park and Fangirl), I think I preferred Fangirl, as the plot was a little faster paced, whilst the characters were equally likeable.